PulsarBlow/Pulse/README.md

 ---

-> In tribute to my team mates at Payfit who are so incredibly inspiring.
+> A tribute to my team mates at Payfit who are so incredibly inspiring.
 Pulse is my first step to follow their track.

 ## About <a name = "about"></a>

 Pulse is a dynamically typed programming language.
 It combines successful concepts from mature languages like Scheme, JavaScript and C#.

 Pulse is small, clean and efficient.